slickframework/users/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-Users is an application ready and a package that can be added to your Slick web application tp provide an easy and simple user management feature.
+Users is an application ready and a package that can be added to your Slick web application to provide an easy and simple user management feature.

 PSRs you support to avoid any confusion with users and contributors.